|Description||Time Allocated||Start Date|

 Authors are advised of acceptance of their full paper by email.

 10 Conference Presentation

 The complete peer review process must take place prior to the verbal presentation at the conference.
 Papers must be presented in person at the conference by the author or a co-author.
 Only in extreme cases and with the approval of the conference Committee, may a paper be presented by a third party.
 Even if a paper is accepted, if the person is unable to present on the day, the paper will not be included in the Conference Proceedings.
 Please ensure that you are available for the conference on the dates specified.

 Details of all Authors must be included on the final, approved paper that is published in the Conference Proceedings.

 12. Preparation of Conference Proceedings

-This is a lengthy task, and must be completed accurately to ensure that we retain our status as an Academic Publication.
+This is a lengthy task, and must be completed accurately to ensure that we retain our status as an accredited Academic Publication.
 As this often takes place in conjunction with year-end, please be patient.

 The full conference proceedings are published on the website, together with each individual paper with Abstract and Author information.